DataFire/Integrations/integrations/generated/google_dataproc/README.md

 ### SubmitJobRequest
 * SubmitJobRequest `object`: A request to submit a job.
   * job [Job](#job)
+  * requestId `string`: Optional.
+A unique id used to identify the request.
+If the server receives two SubmitJobRequest requests with the same id, then the second request will be ignored and the first Job created and stored in the backend is returned.It is recommended to always set this value to a UUID (https://en.wikipedia.org/wiki/Universally_unique_identifier).The id must contain only letters (a-z, A-Z), numbers (0-9), underscores (_), and hyphens (-).
+The maximum length is 40 characters.

 ### YarnApplication
 * YarnApplication `object`: A YARN application created by a job.
 Application information is a subset of <code>org.apache.hadoop.yarn.proto.YarnProtos.ApplicationReportProto</code>.Beta Feature: This report is available for testing purposes only.
 It may be changed before final release.